shivani16btcs/ItemPredictionFromImageorWebcam/README.md

 #how to run
-1) mobilenet.html simple open this file on browser it predict item from image 2)
+1) For predicting item from image=>open mobilenet.html on browser
+2) For predicting item from webcam=> open index.html on browser